Bands

 Brighouse & Rastrick

 Brighouse & Rastrick is another of the world's most famous and successful brass bands.
-Craig was fortunate enough to work with Brighouse and conductor David Hirst, when they were guest artists at the 2003 Welsh Brass Arts Festival
+Craig worked with Brighouse and conductor David Hirst, when they were guest artists at the 2003 Welsh Brass Arts Festival At the event the band premiered, under David, Dr Paul Mealor's Rhapsody On A Theme of Purcell, again specially commissioned for the event by Craig.

-At the event the band premiered, under David, Dr Paul Mealor's Rhapsody On A Theme of Purcell, again specially commissioned for the event by Craig.
 Craig also directed the massed bands through the first performance of Dr Christian Jenkins' arrangement for brass band of John Williams' Olympic Spirit and an epic performance of Edward Gregson's The Sword and the Crown, which Craig had commissioned the previous year.

+Many of the works performed in this concert are featured on the album Welsh Brass Arts Festival Volume II, available from Paragon Recordings.
 Further information on Brighouse & Rastrick can be found on the band's own site www.brighouseandrastrickband.com

-At the event the band premiered, under David, Dr Paul Mealor's Rhapsody On A Theme of Purcell, again specially commissioned for the event by Craig.
 Craig also directed the massed bands through the first performance of Dr Christian Jenkins' arrangement for brass band of John Williams' Olympic Spirit and an epic performance of Edward Gregson's The Sword and the Crown, which Craig had commissioned the previous year.

+Many of the works performed in this concert are featured on the album Welsh Brass Arts Festival Volume II, available from Paragon Recordings.
 Further information on Brighouse & Rastrick can be found on the band's own site www.brighouseandrastrickband.com

 Burry Port Town Band

 Burry Port Town Band (Band Pres Porth Tywyn) is a traditional brass band located in Burry Port near Llanelli, Carmarthenshire, South Wales, UK.
-Since January 2000, the band has competed in the Championship Section within Wales and across the UK.
+Since January 2000, the band has competed in the Championship and First Section within Wales and across the UK.
 Burry Port has a busy schedule providing music for a wide variety of events including concerts, functions and local charitable events.

 The band has been National Eisteddfod Champions, Champion Band of Wales and represented Wales on a number of occasions at the National Championships of Great Britain at the Royal Albert Hall, London.
 It has also won the prestigious Senior Cup at the Spring Brass Band Festival in Blackpool, England beating off competition from 20 of the UK’s finest bands.
+The band has also been joined in concert on various occasions by an impressive list of soloists including Burry Port's own West End Star John Owen Jones, opera divas Shan Cothi and Claire Hammacott, plus many other famous names from the stage and screen.

 Craig took up the position of Musical Director with Burry Port in the summer of 2008.
 In 2008/09 the band undertook several performances of The Planets, an innovative concert project created in partnership by Craig, Professor Mark Brake and arts professional Judi Hughes.
 In the summer of 2009 it then hit the headlines in the UK and world media, undertaking their first international appearance by participating in the World Military Music Festival, held in Tripoli, Libya.
 16 nations from 5 continents (Algeria, Australia, Austria, Egypt, France, Italy, Kenya, Libya, Malta, Mexico, New Zealand, Pakistan, Russia, Senegal, Tunisia, UK) were represented in the Festival, and Burry Port performed as part of the world class cast of military and civilian performers that assembled, and comprised of brass & military bands, medieval flagwavers (Sbandieratori Italia), pipe bands and dancers (the Waza Afrika Kenyan Dancers; Russian State Ballet Company and Nalmes State Academic Dance Company).